 The Mountain Accord is made up of Federal, State, and County Governments, Ski Areas, Environmental Groups, the Utah Transit Authority, etc. It's purpose is to plan for the future of the Wasatch by suggesting actual, IMPLEMENTABLE courses of action.
-The suggestions aren't going to end up as a footnote in some survey.
-They WILL happen.

 So where does that leave us?
 For the first time ever, the opinion of the Wasatch Back counts.
 Do we want an interconnect?
 Do we not want an interconnect?
 As residents of the greatest ski town in the world, I think that an interconnect proposal would be interesting and catch your attention!

 There are nearly 100 ski lifts in the Wasatch.
 In order to connect all of the major resorts together, four to five additional lifts would need to be built creating one of the largest ski areas in the world, with the greatest snow on earth.
 We could ski from Canyons, PCMR, and Deer Valley to Brighton, Solitude, Snowbird and Alta without ever getting in our cars.
 Even though Solitude and Brighton are less than two miles from the Park City ridge line, it's an 80-mile round-trip to drive over and experience those great places.